 Allen spent his first three years at Garner High School, where he led the school to the North Carolina 4A State Championship as a sophomore in 2015.
 Allen averaged 18 points a game as Garner won its first boys basketball state championship.
 As a junior, Allen averaged 21.5 points, 5.6 assists, 3.1 rebounds and 2.5 steals per game as the Trojans won a school-record 29 games and advanced to the North Carolina Eastern Region Championship.
 For his efforts, Allen was named the Greater Neuse River Conference Player of the Year and was a second-team North Carolina Basketball Coaches Association selection in 2016.

 Allen played for the Garner Road AAU program coached by Dwayne West.
-Allen joins fellow Garner Road products Anton Gill and Isaac Copeland in the Husker program in 2017-18.
-Allen, who originally signed with North Carolina State, chose Nebraska over Kansas, Georgetown, and Xavier among others.
+Allen joins fellow Garner Road product Isaac Copeland in the Husker program in 2018-19.
+Allen, who originally signed with North Carolina State, chose Nebraska over Kansas, Georgetown and Xavier among others.

 The son of Clarence and Tonya Simmons, Thomas was born on Oct.
 21, 1998, in Raleigh, N.C.
 He has one brother, Brandon Smith, and three sisters, Deshadia Allen, Tashari Allen and Racquel Simmons.
-Thomas is a marketing major at Nebraska.
+Thomas is a criminolgy and criminal justice major at Nebraska.
 In August of 2018, he also organized a back-to-school drive for kids at Elliott Elementary, collecting backpacks, books, and school supplies for kids attending the school.